SFU-CMPT-201/a7-pub/README.md

 Once you write the program, our linter will immediately complain that there is a potential leak and the location is inside the `fgets()`'s `if` block.
 If you look at the code carefully, you will also realize that we are not freeing the memory correctly there.
-The function allocates memory with `malloc()` but when `fgets()` fails to read a user input, the whole `readUserInput()` function returns `NULL` without freeing the memory.
+The function allocates memory with `malloc()` but when `fgets()` fails to read a user input, the whole `read_user_input()` function returns `NULL` without freeing the memory.
 What this means is that the `malloc()`-allocated memory is still marked as "in use" and the memory allocator will not see it as available memory.
-In other words, by not freeing the memory properly, we have effective reduced the size of memory usable by the memory allocator.
+In other words, by not freeing the memory properly, we have effectively reduced the size of memory usable by the memory allocator.
 In this particular example, this is less of a problem because the program will terminate soon after the function returns.
-However, if this is a long-running program and `readUserInput()` is repeatedly called with failed `fgets()`, we will keep reducing the size of the heap memory usable by the memory allocator.
+However, if this is a long-running program and `read_user_input()` is repeatedly called with failed `fgets()`, we will keep reducing the size of the heap memory usable by the memory allocator.

-Note that the above code demonsrates only one example.
+Note that the above code demonstrates only one example.
 There are other ways to leak memory, e.g., assigning a new value to a pointer without freeing the memory it previously pointed to.

 Since this is a common problem, `AddressSanitizer` implements checks for it.
 As usual, you can add